Lok-Chi Chan's philosophy website

 Chan's research has been published in leading philosophy journals and volumes, including the Australasian Journal of Philosophy, Philosophical Studies, Oxford Studies in Philosophy of Mind, Erkenntnis, Ratio, Religious Studies, Journal of Consciousness Studies, and Internet Encyclopedia of Philosophy.

-Apart from his role as Co-Director of the NTU Center for Traditional and Scientific Metaphysics (TSM Center), he has held several professional service positions.
-Notably, he currently serves as the Vice President of the Asian Society for Philosophy of Religion and is a board member of certain philosophical societies in Taiwan.
-Previously, he served as Secretary-General of the Taiwan Association for Logic, Methodology, and Philosophy of Science and Technology (LMPST Taiwan).
+Apart from his role as Co-Director of the NTU Center for Traditional and Scientific Metaphysics (TSM Center), he has held several professional service positions across major academic philosophical organizations in Taiwan and throughout Asia (see below).
+Notably, he currently serves as the Vice President of the Asian Society for Philosophy of Religion.

 Chan's media interview (in Chinese), in which he discussed his philosophical views and development: